The Fog Programming Language

 }

-Note that we can also use variable args when constructing symbols for other functions.
-VarArgs cannot be used in a fog function.
+Note that we can also use variable arguments when constructing symbols for other functions.
+VarArgs cannot be used in a Fog function.

 Logic Gates and Comparisons

-Please note that this part of the languge is not finished, I cannot grant the reliability of the code that is provided.
+Please note that this part of the language is not finished.
+I cannot guarantee the reliability of the code provided.
 This part of the language is subject to change.

-Logic Gates work almost perfectly, the issue is with comparisons, as every comparison "trait" is hardcoded into the language.
-Im aiming to implement traits or something similar to rust's solution so that cmp traits are more flexible and easier to use.
+Logic gates work almost perfectly.
+The issue is with comparisons, as every comparison "trait" is hardcoded into the language.
+I am aiming to implement traits or something similar to Rust's solution so that comparison traits are more flexible and easier to use.

 if (3 > 8) {